 Skip advert

 Advertisement - Article continues below

-Penny-pinching plug-in Corsa buyers also still have the option of the old powertrain setup.
-This comprises a smaller 50kWh battery pack, as well as a less-powerful 134bhp electric motor; despite the disparity in power output, both models take roughly eight seconds to reach 62mph, with the 50kWh model offering a maximum range of 222 miles, according to Vauxhall.
+Despite the disparity in power output, both models officially take 8.2 seconds to reach 62mph from a standstill and they also share the same 93mph top speed.
 No matter which model you go for, all versions of the Corsa Electric get standard 100kW rapid charging, enabling a 10-80% top-up in around half an hour.

 Advertisement - Article continues below

-The line-up currently consists of three trims: Design, GS and Ultimate.
-As you’d hope for the high list price, even basic cars come well equipped, with 16-inch alloy wheels, LED lights, climate control, rear parking sensors and a seven-inch touchscreen with Apple CarPlay and Android Auto
+The Corsa Electric line-up currently consists of three trims: Design, GS and Ultimate.
+As you’d hope for, given the high list price, even basic cars come well equipped, with 16-inch alloy wheels, LED lights, climate control, rear parking sensors and a seven-inch touchscreen with Apple CarPlay and Android Auto

-Opting for the GS trim gives you the option of the newer powertrain and expands the kit list further with a larger 10-inch screen, sportier seats, a dual-tone roof and a reversing camera.
-The ‘all bells-and-whistles’ Ultimate model gets heated massage seats and Matrix-LED headlights but will cost you an eye-watering £38,500.
+Opting for GS trim gives you the option of the newer, 51kWh powertrain and expands the kit list further with a larger 10-inch screen, sportier seats, a dual-tone roof and a reversing camera.
+The range-topping Ultimate model gets heated massage seats and matrix-LED headlights, but will cost you at least £33,000.

+Skip advert